crossplane/oam-kubernetes-runtime/design/one-pager-trait-workload-interaction-mechanism.md

        `containerizedworkloads.core.oam.dev` as well.
     3. Fetch all the `childResourceKinds` values in the corresponding`workloadDefinition` instance.
     4. List each child resource by its GVK and filter by owner reference.
-Here, we assume that all the child resources that the workload controller generates have an controller reference field pointing back to the workload instance.
+Here, we assume that all the child resources that the workload controller generates have a controller reference field pointing back to the workload instance.

 ## Impact to the existing system
 Here are the impacts of this mechanism to the existing OAM components
-- ApplicationConfiguration: This mechanism requires minimum changes in the applicationConfiguration controller except that it now needs to check if a trait is "oamAware".
+- ApplicationConfiguration: This mechanism requires minimum changes in the applicationConfiguration controller except that it now needs to check if a trait definition has a "workloadRefPath" before patching the workloadRef field.
 - Workload: This mechanism does not affect workload controller implementation.
 - Trait: This mechanism is optional so all existing trait controller still works.
-This mechanism requires modification to any existing trait and its traitDefintion that wants to take advantage of extensibility of OAM.
+This mechanism requires modification to any existing trait and its traitDefinition that wants to take advantage of the extensibility of OAM.
 Any trait that only applies to a certain type of workload, such as `EtcdBackup` trait, doesn't need to use this mechanism.
 - WorkloadDefinition: workload owners can modify the existing workloadDefinition if needed.